 - Deploy a data management solution that can easily silo employee data that must be retained.

 - Delete the employee’s access before they leave the building for the last time.
 Whether it is during the exit interview or the goodbye party, access to email, software, cloud services, apps, and other digital properties should be removed.

 - Create a thorough list of digital devices to make sure everything has been recovered.

 - Shut access to any apps on personal devices.

 - Change passwords and set up forwarding for email and voicemail.

-- Use a zero trust model for security.
-Once the person leaves, security should consider a zero trust model as part of the offboarding process.
-They should also assume that any attempt to log in is a potential threat that means action is required.
+- Use a zero-trust model for security.
+Once the person leaves, security should consider a zero-trust model as part of the offboarding process.
+They should also assume that any attempt to log in is a potential threat which means an action is required.